alegrigoriev/hg2git/README.md

 it overwrites the previous conversion result.
 If `.gitignore` gets deleted, the file produced from `.hgignore` is restored.

-The user needs to review the resulting file and make necessary correction in future commits.
+The user needs to review the resulting file and make necessary correction in future commits, or by manually injecting the correct file at the appropriate revisions, by using `<AddFile>` directives in the configuration file.

 `.hgeol` to `.gitattributes` conversion {#convert-hgeol}
 ----------------------